October 13, 2020

 Did you know that a company can retroactively claim drawback on exports shipped?

 The Duty Drawback is payable to the exporter or destroyer of the imported articles.
 The exporter or destroyer may legally waive those rights to an importer or any intermediate party.

-For all the latest news on Duty Drawback, you can read all our Trade Advisory updates here.
+For all the latest news on Duty Drawback and to learn more about the customs drawback scheme get in touch, you can also read all our Trade Advisory updates here.

 Our Automotive client was heavily impacted by Section 301 tariffs, which have been applied to imports into the United States of America on automotive parts sourced from China.